hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ```

 After some time, a shell will be started on the `skitty` cluster.
-You can now create a virtual environment as described in [this section](#creating-a-venv).
+You can now create a virtual environment as described in [the first section](#creating-a-venv).
 This virtual environment can be used by jobs running on the `skitty` cluster.

 ## Using virtual environments in job scripts